MicrosoftDocs/sql-docs/docs/reporting-services/report-server-sharepoint/reporting-services-report-server-sharepoint-mode.md

   A Reporting Services report server configured for **SharePoint Mode** can run within a deployment of a SharePoint product.
 A report server in SharePoint mode can use the collaboration and management features of SharePoint for reports and other [!INCLUDE[ssRSnfoversion_md](../../includes/ssrsnoversion-md.md)] content types.
 SharePoint mode requires installing the appropriate version of the Reporting Services add-in for SharePoint products on your SharePoint Web Front Ends.

 > [!NOTE]
 > Reporting Services integration with SharePoint is no longer available after SQL Server 2016.
+To add Reporting Services reports to SharePoint, use the [Report Viewer web part](report-viewer-web-part-sharepoint-site.md).

  For more information on installing and configuring, see the following: